 For years as a graphic designer I worked on communicating economically.
 Now I’m interested in pushing that idea of economy to its limits, even to the point of impeding communication -- how much information can be removed or transformed, how much must be left behind to retain the narrative?

 Since 2010 I’ve been making work using the front page of newspapers – mostly, but not exclusively, the New York Times – by cutting patterns based on the geometric forms typical of the architecture of Moorish Spain, North Africa, and the Middle East.
-What might be seen as a destructive process of removal has the paradoxical effect of highlighting the content left behind, while creating an object of fragile beauty in which the passing stories of the day are at once altered and preserved.
+What might be seen as a destructive removal process has the paradoxical effect of highlighting the content left behind, while creating an object of fragile beauty in which the passing stories of the day are altered and preserved.